mixuala/adventures-in-AI/Lab: tensorflow playground.md

 ## Classification Challenge: predict blue or orange dots found in a 2D space
 > “Pretty much anything that a normal person can do in <1 sec, we can now automate with AI.” –Andrew Ng
 ### Man vs Machine
-Predict blue or orange dots after viewing a sample of the data:
+Predict blue or orange dots on a 2D chart from a sample of the dataset:
 -	**Humans:** draw a line to separate blue/orange; make predictions
 -	**AI:** learn a model from training data to predict blue or orange